Here is a list of common questions/answers

 Q. What is a typical day of dog boarding like?

 A. Our dog guests rise and shine at 530am.
 After a morning potty break, they are served breakfast.
 Once bellies have settled your dog will be let out for another after meal potty break (15-20min.)
 At approximately 8am is when our day goes into full swing.
 Your dog is rotated to the play yard every couple of hours for play, potty, staff interaction and fun!
 Your dog will be out in our yards anywhere between 30-60 minutes.
 At 5pm we start serving dinner with a short potty break after dinner.
 One more play session happens at 7pm, with a final potty break before going to bed for the night.

 Q. What vaccines do you require?
 Do you accept Titer Testing?

-A. For dogs we require: Rabies, DHPP, Bordetella, & K-9 Influenza Flu Shot.
+A. For dogs we require: Rabies, DHPP, Bordetella, Canine Flu, and a Fecal +Giardia screening.
 Cats require Rabies and FVRCP.
-We do accept Titer testing from your Veterinarian.

-Q. My dog received their kennel cough vaccine ( Bordetella), why did tbey still came down with kennel cough?
+Q. My dog received their kennel cough vaccine ( Bordetella), but they still came down with kennel cough?